SEVEN JOYS OF RELIGION

 e.
 Your Compliments to Others Also Benefit You.

 Although giving compliments help those receiving the praise, this section relates to the effect of giving compliments on you—the one giving the compliment.
 It triggers a “feel good” emotion by observing that the person receiving the compliment appreciates you, usually with a smile.
 Why?
 No one knows, but many have expressed opinions.

 - Some believe that it is a sign of acceptance.
 The return smile acknowledges your approval.

-- Others believe that giving a compliment satisfies an inner desire to receive a compliment.
+- Others believe that giving a compliment satisfies an inner desire to receive praise.
 This is similar to the pay it forward scenario.

 - Giving compliments may satisfy a charitable desire by offering a gift.